 In the fall of 2017, Kohelet Yeshiva opened its final division - a Middle School to bridge the Lab School and High School.
 The Middle School program employs the same Principles of Learning as the Lab School and is powered by the AltSchool learning platform, positioning Kohelet Yeshiva Middle School as a nationally recognized pioneer in the area of personalized learning and competency based academic, social, and emotional growth.

 Kohelet Yeshiva's unique reputation for innovation, inspiration, rigor, and warmth has brought in students from across the greater Philadelphia/Delaware Valley region and well beyond.
-Enrollment is ever expanding, with nearly 210 students currently in grades K-2, 6-7 and 9-12.
-Grades 3 and 8 will be added for 2018-2019, Grade 4 for 2019-2020, and the completed K-12 expected for the 2020-2021 school year.
+Enrollment is ever expanding, with nearly 240 students currently in grades K-3 and 6-12.
+Grades 4 will be added for 2019-2020 school year and the completed K-12 expected for the 2020-2021 school year.
 As of June 2018, Kohelet Yeshiva has graduated 15 classes, comprising 357 distinguished alumni who have gone on to top-ranked universities in the United States and to the finest Yeshivot and Midrashot in Israel.